-Hello friends, in today’s article we will see what is electrical breaking and how it works and how many types it has.
+Hello friends, in today’s article, we will see what electrical braking is, how it works, and how many types it has.

 While the back emf is higher than the supply voltage.
 Which turns the armature of the motor in the opposite direction to the moving direction.
 Thus the motor starts functioning as an electric generator.

-We note that this system regenerative braking can be done not to stop the motor but to control its speed above the no-load speed of the motor running the descending loads.
+We note that this system’s regenerative braking can be done not to stop the motor but to control its speed above the no-load speed of the motor running the descending loads.

 This system is also known as rheostat braking.
 Thus the DC motor man joins the braking resistor armature immediately after it is disconnected from the power system.
 The motor now acts as a generator and produces the torque required for braking.